Carmona, Cavite: Industry

-Industrialization in the '90s accounts for the rapid growth of Carmona's business community from an otherwise quaint agricultural town in the 1950s.
-Brought about by huge capital from the national government, the industrial complexes bolstered the increase of the municipality's revenues and the change in the people's lifestyle.
+Industrialization accounts for the rapid growth of Carmona's business community from an otherwise quaint agricultural town in the 1950s into the growing city of today.
+Brought about by huge capital from the national government, the industrial complexes bolstered the increase of the city's revenues and the change in the people's lifestyle.

-There are eight existing industrial complexes in the towns.
+There are eight existing industrial complexes located in the city limits.
 Its proximity to Manila and at the same time being the gateway to the Calabarzon area made Carmona a promising venue for business.